 The accompanying financial statements have been prepared by Alitis Private Real Estate G.P.
 Ltd. in its capacity as the General Partner of the Partnership.
 The Partnership's General Partner is responsible for the information and representations contained in these financial statements.

 The General Partner maintains appropriate processes to ensure that relevant and reliable financial information is produced.
-The financial statements have been prepared in accordance with International Financial Reporting Standards and include certain amounts that are based on estimates and judgments made by the General Partner.
-The significant accounting policies which the General Partner believes are appropriate for the Trust are described in note 3 to the financial statements.
+The financial statements have been prepared in accordance with IFRS Accounting Standards and include certain amounts that are based on estimates and judgments made by the General Partner.
+The material accounting policy information which the General Partner believes are appropriate for the Trust are described in note 3 to the financial statements.